wdolesin/Credit_Risk_supervisedLearning/README.md

 ### SUMMARY
 It seems the second model was able to produce better predictive modeling results with a higher accuracy rating and overall higher classification report.
 Therefore it seems the resampled data size was able to help with predicting high-risk loans.

+* Precision Score: Original data set produced a score of 85% and the resampled data produced 84%.
+This is a slight difference, so not much occured in this field.

+* Recall: The recall score saw an imporved score of 99% for the resampled data.
+The original data porduced a score of 91%.
+This helps with the models ablility to predict actual fraudulent transactions.

+* F1 Score: The F1 scored improved from 88% from the original data to 91% with the resampled data.
+This is impressive and shows the Harmonic Mean value has  increased making the model more efficient and accurate.